OokTech/TW5-Bob/Configuration.md

 - `enableFederation` setting this to `yes` enables federation with remote servers.
 - `enableFileServer` setting this to `yes` enables the static file server.
+- `filePathRoot` this is the base path for files that are globally available.
+- `perWikiFiles` setting this to `yes` means that files specific to a wiki (that is files in the wikis `files` folder next to the wikis `tiddlers` folder) are only available in that wiki, so no hotlinking.
 - `enableBobSaver` setting this to `no` disables the Bob saver for single file wikis.
 By default this is enabled.
 - `scripts` a list of scripts that you can call from inside the wiki using the